 TV Programmes with Ian Gilbert:

-If you are looking for a thought-provoking keynote, a rousing ‘send ‘em home’ happy address, a full day or half day’s INSET or just want to make contact with an innovator, entrepreneur and educationalist to help you realise you are not the one who is mad then please call the Independent Thinking office on 0844 589 0490 or e-mail us at firstname.lastname@example.org.
+If you are looking for a thought-provoking keynote, a rousing ‘send ‘em home’ happy address or just want to make contact with an innovator, entrepreneur and educationalist to help you realise you are not the one who is mad then please call the Independent Thinking office on 0844 589 0490 or e-mail us at email@example.com.

 Ian's prices are as follows:

 ||Full Day Conference|